Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "by-group": if showcasing the inner pie, @c true will show the smallest/largest slice for within each group.
   - @c "show-outer-pie-labels": if showcasing the inner pie, @c true keep the outer pie labels shown.
 - @c "color-labels": @c true to apply the slice colors to their respective outer labels.
+- @c "ghost-opacity": number specifying the opacity for ghosted labels.
 - @c "include-outer-pie-labels": @c true to show the outer labels for the outer pie (or main pie, if only using one grouping variable).
 - @c "include-inner-pie-labels": @c true to show the outer labels for the inner pie